-As this event draws around 80,000 people over the five days, downtown parking can be scarce.
-The closest SmartPark is at SW Naito and NW Davis Street.
+There is no on-site event parking.
+The closest SmartPark is at 33 NW Davis St, Portland, OR 97209.
 Our on-site Hopworks Bike Corral, located under the Morrison Street Bridge, lets you park your bike for free and it is manned by volunteers.
 Public transportation is a great idea when alcohol is involved, and the MAX line drops off only one block from the festival at SW First and Oak Street.

 Where is the Hopworks Bike Corral located?